Spanish version

 A whole golden tortilla española on a decorative plate on a wooden table

 The tortilla española.
-It looks simple because it is.
-It tastes incredible because Spain.
+It looks simple because it is but it tastes amazing.

-You'll find it as a tapa, sliced into a sandwich (a bocadillo de tortilla) or just eaten at home for a quick dinner.
+You can find it as a tapa or in a sandwich (a bocadillo de tortilla) or just as a quick dinner amde at home.

-The dish has been around since at least the early 1800s… originally just a cheap way to feed a whole family with a few eggs and potatoes.
+The dish was invented in the early 1800 and was originally just a cheap way to feed an entire family with a few eggs and potatoes.

 Jamón ibérico

-• The pigs - a specific breed called pata negra ("black hoof"), raised in the oak woodlands of western Spain
+• The pigs - a specific breed called pata negra ("black hoof") that is raised in the oak woodlands of western Spain

-• The diet - the best grade, bellota, comes from pigs that eat nothing but wild acorns in their last months.
-That's what gives the meat its sweet, nutty taste
+• The diet - the best grade (bellota) comes from pigs that eat nothing but wild acorns in their last months and that's what gives the meat its sweet nutty taste

-• The process - cured for a minimum of three years.
-Three.
-Years.
+• The process - it's cured for a minimum of three years.
+Three years!

 • The price - a whole leg of the good stuff costs hundreds of euros (over a thousand dollars in the US).
-But at a tapas bar you get a few perfect slices for a couple of euros
+But at a tapas bar you can get a few slices for just a couple of euros

 Thin slices of jamón ibérico arranged on clay plates showing the marbled fat and deep red colour

-Sliced thin.
-Melts in your mouth.
-Marcos might be a liar… but he's got good taste.
+Jamón.
+Marcos might be a liar… but he's got a good taste.

 Did You Know?

-• 🕐 Spain is in the wrong time zone.
-Franco changed the clocks in 1940 to align with Nazi Germany and the country never changed back
+• 🕐 Spain is actually in the wrong time zone since Franco changed the clocks in 1940 to align with Nazi Germany and the country just never changed back

-• 🏔️ Granada is the only place in Andalusia where you can ski and swim in the sea on the same day (Sierra Nevada and the Costa Tropical are each about an hour away)
+• 🏔️ Granada is the only place in Andalusia where you can ski and go to the beach on the same day because the Sierra Nevada and the Costa Tropical are each about an hour away

-• 🍳 There's a quiet civil war in Spain over whether tortilla should include onion.
-About 73% of Spaniards are Team Onion
+• 🍳 There's a big debate in Spain over whether tortilla should have onion or not.
+About 73% of Spaniards are team onion

-• 🐷 During the Moorish occupation (711 to 1492), eating pork became an act of cultural resistance.
-After the fall of Granada, jamón became a symbol of Spanish identity
+• 🐷 During the Moorish occupation (711 to 1492) eating pork was an act of cultural resistance.
+And after the fall of Granada jamón became a symbol of Spanish identity

 Completed this story?